Spawned998/GenericsChallenge/README.md

 # GenericsChallenge
 Prove Generics skills by undertaking IAmTimCorey's Generics Challenge

-Goal: Create a method thattakes in two List<T> lists, intermixes them, and then returns a new list.
+Goal: Create a method that takes in two List<<T>> lists, intermixes them, and then returns a new list.
 Alternate pulling items from each list starting with the bigger list.
 Make sure the method can take in any List<T>.